 There are no benchmarks for combined (strict, confident, and soft) fraud metrics; it’s up to the project manager to decide whether the indicator is high or low.
 Some businesses don’t mind losing 20% of their traffic to fraud and plan their campaigns accordingly.
 We, however, believe that 5% in strict and 7% in confident fraud is too much.
 Based on the table above, we can clearly tell that something is wrong with Partner 1, which is a reason for a more thorough check.

 We need to use those metrics that are included in the combined metric where suspicious activity has been tracked.
 This helps assess more accurately what exactly is wrong with the app.
-In this case, we add strict fraud metrics to the Report Constructor.
+In this case, we add strict fraud metrics to the Report builder.
 These include Stacking Installs, Hyperactive Installations, High Install Rate, Emulated Devices, Inactive Installs, Stacking Installs (there is also a separate convenient template available).

 To see which metrics are included in the combined metric, we clicked on the question mark next to the metric: